learn-co-curriculum/javascript-fetch-lab/README.md

 and complete the code to make it work.
 Don't forget to run it in the browser to see it in action, and run the tests to make sure they pass!

-You'll need to read the Github API documentation to see how each function works.
+You'll need to read the GitHub API documentation to see how each function works.

 **Note:** Running it will require that you return your personal token in `getToken()`, however, the tests will **not** pass if you leave your token there, so before you commit and push, make sure you set `return ''` in the `getToken` function.
-NEVER give out your token or check it into Github!
+NEVER give out your token or check it into GitHub!

 1. Fork [this](https://github.com/learn-co-curriculum/javascript-fetch-lab) repository in the `forkRepo` function.
 Display the JSON result in the `results` div by calling `showResults`.
-[Github Forks API](https://developer.github.com/v3/repos/forks/)
+[GitHub Forks API](https://developer.github.com/v3/repos/forks/)
 2. In `showResults`, render the `repo-template` Handlebars template.
    Modify the template to include the repository full name and html url.
 3. Navigate to your forked repository (using the link in your template!)